naginoa/MachineTraslation/README.md

 All notable changes to this project will be documented in this file.

 ### Changed
-- Update and improvement of Polish translation from [@m-aciek](https://github.com/m-aciek).
+- Update and improvement

 ## [0.0.1] - 2018-12-4
 ### Added
 - find papers about sentence alignment.
-- Version navigation.
+- choose the first paper to implement.[@Extracting Parallel Sentences with Bidirectional Recurrent Neural Networks to Improve Machine Translation](https://github.com/tianshuo)
 - Links to latest released version in previous versions.
 - "Why keep a changelog?" section.
 - "Who needs a changelog?" section.